Samsung NX100 JPG exports have broken EXIF

 Sample JPG exported from Darktable based on the above SRW:

 Let me know if you need anything else.

 #820: Added SamsungPreview to the list of previews to potentially remove when encoding Exif metadata for JPEG.

-#3 Updated by Andreas Huggel over 5 years ago
+#3 Updated by Andreas Huggel almost 6 years ago

 Sorry for only getting to this issue now.
 The attached JPEG image does not contain Exif metadata.
 It only has XMP properties and an ICC profile.
 Exiftool shows the information from the ICC profile, Exiv2 doesn't, that may be the difference you observed.